Seljalandsfoss: The Most Spectacular Waterfall in Iceland

 Its location on the Golden Circle tourist route and the fact that you can walk behind it make it the most famous waterfall in Iceland but it really is an iconic sight and this is the main reason people visit.

 Here are our thoughts and tips on visiting Seljalandsfoss waterfall including how to get there, when is the best time to visit and where to stay.
+For more help planning your Iceland trip, make sure to grab an Iceland travel guide.

 This post contains affiliate links.
 If you click on one and book something, we may earn a small commission but at no extra cost to you.